Finding a New Job: 10 Simple Tips for Success

 Tap in to any strong connections that you may already have as it could lead to an opportunity not yet in the public domain; it’s also a great way to beat the influx of applications that are likely to be received once the job is advertised publicly.

+If you have a company in mind which you would like to join, industry events are a great way to meet companies face to face.
 Even if the team on the stand aren’t the right people to speak with, they should be able to give you some tips and advice on how to succeed during the application process as they were once in your position.

-2. Consider all your options
+Consider all your options

 Most people will have a preference as to the status of employment they are looking for and usually the reason for this is financially motivated.
 However, it is always worth evaluating your circumstances and if you can, opening yourself to the idea of working part-time, freelance or on a self-employed basis.

-These aren’t decisions to be rushed and researching each option thoroughly beforehand is advisable as there are pros and cons to each option;
+These aren’t decisions to be rushed and researching each option thoroughly beforehand is advisable as there are pros and cons to each option.

 Freelancing will give you the flexibility to control your own working hours and therefore could result in a better work-life balance, however taxes can be much harder to work out if you work on this basis.